Which Garmin Watch to Buy in 2026: 13 Models Compared

 Summary

-The best overall Garmin watch for most people is the Forerunner 265 (~$300-$450), which delivers multi-band GPS, AMOLED display, and Garmin's full training suite at a mid-range price.
+The best overall Garmin watch for most people is the Forerunner 265 (~$440), which delivers multi-band GPS, AMOLED display, and Garmin's full training suite at a mid-range price.
 Serious runners should consider the Forerunner 970 (~$750) for its ECG, running economy metrics, and titanium build.
-For outdoor adventurers, the Fenix 8 AMOLED (~$1,000) remains a strong gold standard, but the new Fenix 8 Pro (~$1,199 AMOLED, $1,999 microLED) -- launched September 2025 -- adds LTE and inReach satellite messaging, making it Garmin's first true smartwatch + emergency comms hybrid.
-Budget buyers get exceptional value from the Vivoactive 6 (~$250-$300) with its AMOLED display and 11-day battery. [src1, src2, src4, src8]
+For outdoor adventurers, the Fenix 8 AMOLED (~$987) remains the gold standard, but the Fenix 8 Pro (~$1,200 AMOLED 47mm, up to $1,999 microLED) -- launched September 2025 -- adds LTE and inReach satellite messaging, making it Garmin's first true smartwatch + emergency comms hybrid.
+At the entry tier, the Forerunner 170 (~$296, launched May 2026) replaced the Forerunner 165 and pushed Training Readiness and HRV Status down to Garmin's cheapest running watch; the outgoing Forerunner 165 (~$204) is now the cheapest way into the ecosystem. [src1, src2, src4, src8, src9]

 ModelPriceDisplayBattery (Smartwatch)Battery (GPS)WeightWaterBest ForBuy